vacuumlabs/react-custom-validation/README.md

 # React Validation Library

 Client-side validation library that aims for the excellent user experience.
-Do not expect cheap magic here; we will force you to write some ammount of code.
+Do not expect cheap magic here; we will force you to write some amount of code.
 It is the only way how to do really great validations.

 ## Rationale